-The Small Bay ordination plot (that groups samples with similar macrobenthic communities close together and separates dissimilar samples), shows clear separation of all samples collected during 2008 from samples collected in all other years (Figure 7.8).
+The Small Bay ordination plot (a technique that groups samples with similar macrobenthic communities close together and separates dissimilar samples), shows clear separation of all samples collected during 2008 from samples collected in all other years (Figure 8.8.).
 Overall abundance in Small Bay was not notably low in 2008, but the macrobenthic community was different in that there were a high abundance of detritivores such as the shrimp Betaeus jucundus, the polychaetes Mediomastus capensis and Maldanidae sp., and crustaceans of the Family Cumacea that were not common in samples collected during other years.
-Conversely detritivorous crustaceans such Spiroplax spiralis, polychaetes Polydora sp. and Orbinia angrapequensis, the sea cucumber Ochetostoma capense, predatory whelks of the genus Nassarius and filter feeding amphipods Ampelisca sp. and the mud prawn Upogebia capensis, were common in samples collected in other years, but rare or absent in 2008 samples.
+Conversely, detritivorous crustaceans such Spiroplax spiralis, polychaetes Polydora sp. and Orbinia angrapequensis, the sea cucumber Ochetostoma capense, predatory whelks of the genus Nassarius and filter feeding amphipods Ampelisca sp. and the mud prawn Upogebia capensis, were common in samples collected in other years, but were rare or absent in 2008 samples.

-Figure 7.5.
+Figure 8.5.
 Overall trends in the abundance and biomass (g/m2) of benthic macrofauna in Small Bay as shown by taxonomic and functional groups.

-Figure 7.6.
+Figure 8.6.
 Overall trends in the biomass and abundance (g/m2) of benthic macrofauna in Big Bay as shown by taxonomic and functional groups.

-Figure 7.7.
+Figure 8.7.
 Overall trends in the biomass (g/m2) and abundance of benthic macrofauna in Langebaan Lagoon as shown by taxonomic and functional groups.

-7.7 Big Bay
+8.9 Big Bay

-The 2008 Big Bay macrobenthos samples were also separate from all other years on the ordination plot indicting that they were dissimilar (Figure 7.8).
+The 2008 Big Bay macrobenthos samples also clustered separately from all other years on the ordination plot indicting that they were dissimilar to the others in some way (Figure 8.8.).
 Species primarily responsible for the dissimilarity of 2008 samples from all other years include very low abundance or absence of detritivores, Orbinia angrapequensis and Ochetostoma capense, filter feeders such as Upogebia capensis, Ampelisca sp. and Virgularia schultzei and predators such as Nassarius sp. whelks in 2008 samples.
 The same resilient species that were abundant in Small Bay 2008 samples also dominated the macrofauna in Big Bay, e.g. Betaeus jucundus, Mediomastus capensis and Platynereis australis.

-7.8 Langebaan Lagoon
+8.10 Langebaan Lagoon

-The 2008 samples were also outliers in the Langebaan Lagoon ordination plot (Figure 7.8).
+The 2008 samples were also outliers in the Langebaan Lagoon ordination plot (Figure 8.8.).
 Low abundance or absence of filter feeding mud prawns Upogebia capensis, the polychaete Notomastus latericeus and the isopod Natatolana hirtipes; and high abundance of Betaeus jucundus and the polychaetes Marphysa sanguine and Eteone foliosa in 2008 samples were the species consistently responsible for the dissimilarity of 2008 Lagoon samples from those collected in other years

-As mentioned above, these changes in macrobenthic community structure in are thought to be related to the extensive dredging activities undertaken during 2007 and early 2008 that appeared to have had Bay-wide impacts, with a temporary loss of species that are less tolerant and the community composition shifting to a dominance of more tolerant species.
-Multivariate analysis of the macrobenthic samples collected over the period 2009-2014 suggests that the smaller 2009 dredging event had a limited impact with little change in macrobenthic community structure over the last five years.
+As mentioned above, these changes in macrobenthic community structure are thought to be related to the extensive dredging activities undertaken during 2007 and early 2008 that appeared to have had Bay-wide impacts, resulting a temporary loss of less tolerant species and a shift in community composition to one dominated by more tolerant species.
+Multivariate analysis of the macrobenthic samples collected over the period 2009-2015 suggests that the smaller 2009 dredging event had a limited impact with little change in macrobenthic community structure over the last six years.

-Figure 7.8.
-MDS plots showing differences in community structure amongst macrofauna assemblages in Small Bay (top), Big Bay (middle) and Langebaan Lagoon (bottom) in the period 2004-2014.
+Figure 8.8.
+MDS plots showing differences in community structure amongst benthic macrofauna assemblages in Small Bay (top), Big Bay (middle) and Langebaan Lagoon (bottom) in the period 2004-2015.

-7.9 Summary of benthic macrofauna findings
+8.11 Summary of benthic macrofauna findings